payini/What-s-New-in-.NET-7/README.md

 ## What's New in .NET 7

-.NET 7 builds on the foundation established by .NET 6, which includes a unified set of base libraries, runtime, and SDK, a simplified development experience, and higher developer productivity.
+.NET 7 builds on top of .NET 6, which includes a unified set of base libraries, runtime, and SDK, a simplified development experience, and higher developer productivity.
 Major areas of focus for .NET 7 include improved support for cloud native scenarios, tools to make it easier to upgrade legacy projects, and simplifying the developer experience by making it easier to work with containers.

 > [!NOTE]
 > Resource: <https://devblogs.microsoft.com/dotnet/announcing-net-7-preview-1/>

 ## What's New in .NET 7 Group By Preview

+Several improvements have been made in .NET 7 Previews 1, 2 and 3, some of them we will cover in some demos.

 ### Preview 1